 Returning to the hotel, Neville calmly remarked, “This is the type of event you need to participate if you are keen on doing the Comrades.”
 What looked like an inconvenience looked like a challenge for Neville.
 He had no complaints about the inadequate support during the event, no complaints about the lack of medical service or even about the motor-cyclist who hit him.
 He just saw them as a challenge and faced them head-on.
 As the eldest in the group, Ram did have some ‘elderly’ words of advice for him not to attempt something similar in the future.

 A marathon is a challenge that one is expected to face by themselves.
-The support and facilities are only enablers that help them in achieving the target.
-To expect any facility in a marathon is by itself defeating the purpose of undertaking the challenge.
-That was the last time I ever thought about complaining about weather or lack of support/facilities in an event.
+The support and facilities are only enablers in achieving the target.
+To expect any facility in a marathon is by itself defeating the challenge.
+That was the last time I thought about complaining about weather or lack of support/facilities in an event.

 Neville continues to inspire me through his ‘Dawn to Dusk’ attempts every year.
 To know more, do visit his site here – http://www.nevilleendeavours.com/